 You will also find an expanded range of venue options with a smaller wedding.
 Small weddings can be held just about anywhere, you will be able to pick a venue that is meaningful to you.
 Since you won’t need a large space to accommodate your guests, you can get creative.
 Your favorite winery, museum, art gallery or bed and breakfast will all be able to accommodate you.
 Even top notch wedding venues and hotels have special rooms just for smaller wedding parties.
-The Galleria and Le Foyer lounges at Anoush are perfect examples of amazing smaller venues.
+Le Foyer lounges at Anoush is perfect example of amazing smaller venues.

 Benefits of a smaller wedding aren’t limited to location and price.
 A smaller wedding can offer you something more precious – time.
 You get to spend more quality time with your guests when there are fewer of them.
 How many weddings have made you feel like a stranger fulfilling a social obligation?
 Waiting in a reception line just to shake hands with the bride and groom that you’ve known since kindergarten.
 Small weddings aren’t like that.
 When the guest list is small, the bride and groom can spend time with each of their guests, actually sit down at the table with their guests and make them feel more like family than just invited guests.